jgarbe256/ampliscope/README.md

 ------

-The ampliscope packege visualizes variation in amplicon sequencing data.
+The ampliscope package visualizes variation in amplicon sequencing data.
 It takes raw sequencing reads in fastq format and a list of amplicon primers and generates plots and alignments showing the sequence variation present in the data for each amplicon.

 ## Table of Contents
 - [Overview](#overview)